dipakw/byrate/README.md

 # byrate

-A fully self-contained, portable, self-hosted internet download speed test tool written in Go.
-Easily measure download performance without any external dependencies or third-party services—just run the binary and test.
+A fully self-contained, portable, self-hosted internet speed test tool written in Go.
+Easily measure download and upload performance without any external dependencies or third-party services—just run the binary and test.

 ![Banner](./banner.png)